boromanx386/locAI/lokai/README.md

 ### Text-to-Speech

-TTS is enabled by default.
+TTS uses Kokoro-82M for high-quality voice synthesis.
 To use:
+- Select language and voice in Settings > TTS
 - Responses are automatically spoken (if auto-speak is enabled)
-- Or use the TTS controls in the chat interface
+- Or use the TTS controls (play/pause/stop) in the status panel
+- Right-click selected text in chat for "Read with TTS" option
+- Use global shortcut F9 to read any selected text in Windows

 ## Configuration